Pack training: the what and the how

 Things to do when pack training

-Use the footwear you will be using on your hike
+- Use the footwear (including socks and inserts) thatyou will be using on your hike

-The advantage with using water is that if you are going up hill then you can pour the water out for walking down to save your knees
+- The advantage with using water is that if you are going up hill then you can pour the water out for walking downhill to save your knees

 My final weighted pack training session is with my full hiking gear, including food just to ensure that everything checks out (Shakedown hike).